IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/control/pid.rst

 .. currentmodule:: idaes.power_generation.control.pid_controller

-The IDAES framework contains a basic PID control implementation, which is described in this section.
+The IDAES framework contains a basic PID control implementation, this section describes the dynamic power plant PID controller model.

 Introduction
 ------------
 The PID controller model represents a PID controller in a feedback control loop of a process plant.
 Depending on the user specified configuration, this model can be configurated as a proportional only (P), proportional and integral (PI), proportional and derivative (PD), or proportional, integral and derivative (PID) controller.
-When declaring a controller model, the user needs to specify the model type through the configuration variable “type”, the process variable to be controlled y(t) through the configuration variable “pv”, and the manipulated variable u(t) through the configuration variable “mv”.
+When declaring a controller model, the user needs to specify the model type through the configuration option “type”, the process variable to be controlled y(t) through the configuration option “pv”, and the manipulated variable u(t) through the configuration option “mv”.
 The “pv” and “mv” variables can be any of the time-indexed variable on a dynamic flowsheet.
 The setpoint of the process variable r(t) is a variable declared inside the model named as “setpoint”, which is usually fixed or specified as a function of other process variables.
 The variable or expression for the error e(t) is defined as the setpoint minus the process variable to be controlled.